Quick answer

 - Treating variance analysis as a finance-only exercise — share department-level dashboards with department heads for accountability

-Explore FireAI Workflows
+Explore FireAI workflows

 Tally Analytics

-Everything about analytics for Tally Prime and Tally ERP, including dashboards, reporting, GST, and finance workflows.
+Analytics for Tally Prime and Tally ERP — one of 250+ data sources FireAI connects to — including dashboards, reporting, GST, and finance workflows.

 Tally Analytics: Turn Tally Data into Dashboards & Reports

-Tally Cost Centre Analytics: Department-Level Profitability Tracking
+Tally Cost Centre Analytics: Profitability by Department

 Learn how Tally cost centre analytics helps Indian businesses track department-level profitability, allocate expenses accurately, and improve margin visibility.

-How to Build Financial Dashboards: Metrics, Design, and Best Practices
+How to Build Financial Dashboards

 Learn how to build effective financial dashboards by focusing on key financial metrics, designing CFO-friendly layouts, and implementing real-time financial monitoring.
 Discover which metrics to track, dashboard design principles, and best practices for financial analytics.